Logo

 • Phoenix Coyotes – Conor Timmins – Defenseman – Questionable – Upper Body

-Some sites will also provide some insight as to the nature of the injury, and in this case, we see the following description of Timmins’ injury: Timmins is dealing with an upper-body injury and is uncertain to take the ice for the Coyotes.
+Some sites will also provide some insight as to the nature of the injury and, in this case, we see the following description of Timmins’ injury: Timmins is dealing with an upper-body injury and is uncertain to take the ice for the Coyotes.

 What is the NHL Injured Reserve List?

-According to the NHL Injured Reserve List policy, “A player may be placed on injured reserve if he is unable to participate due to illness or injury, provided that the player had passed the club’s initial physical examination at the start of the season.
 To qualify for the IR due to injury, that injury must be sufficient (in the opinion of the team’s medical staff) to render the player unable to participate for the seven days following that injury.
 Once placed on IR, the team may then replace the player on their roster.
 The player on IR may not return to active play for seven days, although they may participate in non-competitive events such as practice, meetings, etc.”

-The IR list, as it is commonly referred to, is reserved for players with injuries that will be off the ice for at least 1-2 weeks if not longer.
+The IR list, as it is commonly referred to, is reserved for players with injuries who will be off the ice for at least 1-2 weeks if not longer.
 Sometimes an undisclosed injury can manifest into something more serious if the player tries to play through the pain.
 Team officials will often be forced to confront the player if his play is noticeably lacking and will announce a timetable for return once the injury is revealed.

-The Injured Reserve List is limited to short-term injuries that will keep the player out for weeks of action, not months.
-There is also a non-roster injured reserve which, according to NHL rules, reads as follows, “Player who fails the Club’s initial physical examination in any League Year, or is injured, ill or disabled while not on the Club’s Active Roster, he shall not be eligible for, and may not be placed on, Injured Reserve, but instead shall be eligible to be, and may be designated as, Injured Non- Roster.”
+There is also a non-roster injured reserve which, according to NHL rules, reads as follows, “Player who fails the Club’s initial physical examination in any League Year or is injured, ill or disabled while not on the Club’s Active Roster, he shall not be eligible for and may not be placed on, Injured Reserve, but instead shall be eligible to be and may be designated as, Injured Non- Roster.”

 The NHL Long-Term Injured Reserve List (LTIR)